She-She-She Camps: History

-Towards the Creation of FERA Camps

 In the middle of 1933, Eleanor Roosevelt met with Labor Secretary Frances Perkins to discuss the possibility of creating a woman-focused program of "camps" designed to provide relief for the unemployed.
 In May of the same year, President Roosevelt would go on to create the Federal Emergency Relief Administration (FERA), headed by statesman and advisor Harry Hopkins.
 Thanks to the persistence of the First Lady and Labor Secretary Perkins, over the course of the next months, Hopkins determined that FERA should intervene on behalf of women suffering from the Great Depression and unemployment crisis.
-Thus, in August of 1933, he created a women's division of the FERA program, appointing Ellen Woodward as its director.
+Thus, in August 1933, he created a women's division of the FERA program, appointing Ellen Woodward as its director.

 One month later, Hilda Worthington Smith would join Woodward as FERA's Workers' Education Specialist.
 Worthington Smith went to work for President Roosevelt with a great deal of experience in her field, having established the Bryn Mawr Summer School for Working Women a few years earlier in 1921.

 On November 20, 1933, Eleanor Roosevelt and Ellen Woodward hosted a White House Conference regarding the urgent needs of women for jobs, food, and housing.
 It was at this conference that Worthington Smith suggested "the idea of a nationwide program of residential schools, where relief and recreation could be coupled with an educational program that instilled social responsibility."
-After receiving approval from director Harry Hopkins and collecting funding, Eleanor Roosevelt and Frances Perkins launched an initial, experimental camp for unemployed women, camp TERA (Temporary Emergency Relief Administration).
+After receiving approval from director Harry Hopkins and collecting funding, Eleanor Roosevelt and Frances Perkins launched an initial, experimental camp for unemployed women, Camp TERA (Temporary Emergency Relief Administration).